 Unlike most of the competitors, I chose to ride with a backpack.
 Firstly, I wanted to keep the weight of the bike down and the area where a frame bag would go clear to make pushing and carrying the bike as easy as possible.
 I was very aware that I would need to push my bike a lot during the race as I am not a particularly strong rider, plus there would be many river crossings.
-So I trained with a light bike and a light backpack doing lots of hike-a-bike and it worked well for me.
+So I trained with a light bike and a light backpack, doing lots of hike-a-bike, and it worked well for me.
 The backpack’s weight changed constantly, as this was where I carried my water and food.
-I also found that I could stuff warm and waterproof cloths in here to make for easy access, as during the race I seemed to have to change my clothing every hour or so, as the weather was incredibly changeable.
+I also found that I could stuff warm and waterproof clothes in there to make for easy access, as during the race I seemed to have to change my clothing every hour or so, as the weather was incredibly changeable.
 It was quick easy and efficient and gave me plenty of room for bread.
 I would definitely use this system again if I were to ride a similar race, but I would maybe reduce the size of the backpack to 20 or 25L, I didn’t really need the 35L, but it was just a bag that I happened to have at home and saved me from spending more money pre-race.

 BBB Microsafe Lock BBL-10